HilalNurKaynas/JOB-SEARCH-PORTAL-with-DJANGO/README.md

 Description:
  - This website is written in Python with Django framework.
 Simple refer the Django documentation to host this website.

-What is not complete?
- - No report generated (Due to tight time schedule and not mentioned in the project document)